 The open enrollment application period is from February 7 through April 29 at 4 PM.
 Late applications will not be accepted for any reason.
 Parents may apply in one of two ways:

 1) Online (recommended) at http://dpi.wi.gov/open-enrollment/applications;

 A student may apply to no more than 3 nonresident school districts.
 There is no tuition cost to parents for their children's participation in open enrollment.
-Parents are responsible for transporting their children to and from school, except that if the student receives special education and if the student's individualized education program (IEP) requires transportation.
+Parents are responsible for transporting their children to and from school, with the exception of a student receiving special education with an individualized education program (IEP) requiring transportation.